DanielOaks/docstest-starwars/tutorial.md

 ![Table showing all the character entries](tutorial/webpage-2.png)

-And we're finished, you've got your page grabbing data from the Star Wars API and displaying it on your page!

 ## Expanding on this

-There are a number of ways to extend this sample page.
-For example, you can:
+We're now finished, you've got your page grabbing data from the Star Wars API and displaying it!
+But there are many ways to extend this sample page.

+You can:

 - Use CSS to improve the page's style.
 - Put the Javscript into a separate file to make it easier to read.